rlayneorr/janus-webapp/README.md

 - Building Entity
 - Room Entity
 - Unavailability Entity

 These entities can be found through this filepath -> janus-webapp\client-side\src\app\hydra-client\entities\location-entities.

+#### Location service Methods
 Location service also contain new methods to retrieve information from the backend Location Service from the Gambit Microservice Ecosystem.
+These methods can be found through the filepath below.
+- janus-webapp\client-side\src\app\hydra-client\services\location\location.service.ts

+The methods use hydra-client's url service to further organizse all endpoints used.
+To find the endpoints go into urls.service.ts on the filepath below.
+- janus-webapp\client-side\src\app\hydra-client\services\urls\urls.service.ts